 U2F tokens secure two-factor authentication by using a physical USB port to validate the location and identity of a user attempting to login.
 To use a U2F token, a user inserts the token into their device and presses the button located on the top of the device.
 Once the token is activated, the user enters their PIN and gains access to their accounts.

 Created by the FIDO (Fast IDentity Online) Alliance and W3C, the Web Authentication API is a specification that enables strong, public key cryptography registration and authentication.
-WebAuthn (Web Authentication API) allows third parties like Duo to tap into built-in biometric authenticators on laptops and smartphones, letting users authenticate quickly and with the tools they already have at their fingertips.
+WebAuthn (Web Authentication API) allows third parties like Duo to tap into built-in capabilities on laptops, smartphones, and browsers, letting users authenticate quickly and with the tools they already have at their fingertips.

 Endpoint security concerns are becoming a bigger focus for many industries — no matter which applications users are accessing, protecting credentials is important to the security of the larger business.
 Learn how various verticals are using 2FA to stay ahead of security threats: